mintingle/ChromebookADBInstructions/apk_on_chromebook.md

 ## Step 2: Switch Chrome OS from the Stable channel to the Developer channel

-You will need to switch from the default Chrome OS channel to the Developer channel -- note that this is **not** the same as turning on Developer Mode and resetting your Chromebook.
+You will also need to switch from the default Chrome OS channel to the Developer channel -- note that this is **not** the same as turning on Developer Mode and resetting your Chromebook.
 The Developer channel just gives you some not-yet-released features and updates that may be buggy.

 First, open Settings on your Chromebook (if you can't find Settings, look at Step 1 again, which walks through how to get there).
 Then, tap the hamburger/three-horizontal-line menu in the top left corner to open the expanded menu.